techidaily/site-facebook/source/_posts/decoding-hidden-constraints-of-facebook-connection-invites.md

 ### 1\.
 Only Add People You Know

  Facebook only wants you to add people you know in real life.
-If your friend requests frequently remain unanswered or even if just one person reports your friend request as unwanted, Facebook may conclude that you have sent friend requests that violate its[Community Standards](https://transparency.fb.com/en-gb/policies/community-standards/) .
+If your friend requests frequently remain unanswered or even if just one person reports your friend request as unwanted, Facebook may conclude that you have sent friend requests that violate its [Community Standards](https://transparency.fb.com/en-gb/policies/community-standards/) .

  Consequently, Facebook might block you from sending friend requests for some time.